-Bonus Payout Factor.
-The Compensation Committee bases the Bonus Payout Factor on our OPBT (operating profit before taxes) as a percentage of revenue for the applicable quarterly bonus period.
-The Compensation Committee selected OPBT as a measure of Company performance because OPBT directly links incentive payments to Company profitability and we have the goal of enabling employees to share in our profitability.
+The Compensation Committee selected OPBT as a measure of Company performance because OPBT directly links incentive payments to Company profitability and we want our employees to share in our profitability.
+Because profitability encompasses both revenue and expense management, the Compensation Committee believes our OPBT goals encourage a balanced, holistic approach by our executives to manage our business.
 In addition, payments based on OPBT are not fixed costs, like some other performance measures, but are variable and paid only if we are profitable.
-The Compensation Committee may adjust the OPBT in its sole discretion to include or exclude special items such as (but not limited to) restructuring-related expense, acquisition-related expense, gain or loss on disposition of businesses, non-recurring royalty payments, and other similar non-cash or non-recurring items.
+The Compensation Committee considers operating profit "before taxes" because our executives cannot predict or directly affect our taxes or our tax rate.
+The Compensation Committee may adjust the OPBT metric in its sole discretion to include or exclude special items such as (but not limited to) restructuring-related expense, acquisition-related expense, gain or loss on disposition of businesses, non-recurring royalty payments, and other similar non-cash or non-recurring items.
+The reason for excluding these items is to prevent payouts under the bonus plan from being adversely or advantageously affected by one-time events.
+In other words, the Compensation Committee does not want to (a) deter our executives from taking an action that is beneficial for the Company but that would adversely impact his or her bonus payment or (b) encourage actions that are detrimental the Company but that would increase an executive's bonus payment.

 The Compensation Committee annually sets the OPBT targets, which are equally applicable to our executives under the Executive Bonus Plan and all of our non-executive employees under our profit sharing plan.
 We measure performance against those OPBT targets on a quarterly basis, applying the corresponding Bonus Payout Factor to Base Salary for that quarter, and pay the bonus amounts on a semi-annual basis after the end of the second and fourth quarters.

-During fiscal 2008, we used the following table to determine the bonus payout factor for each quarter:
+During fiscal 2009, we used the following table to determine the bonus payout factor for each quarter: